civican/legisinfo/44-1/bills/C-11/bill_text.md

   **(7)** Paragraphs 3(1)(o) to (s) of the Act are replaced by the following:

-    programming that reflects the Indigenous cultures of Canada and programming that is in Indigenous languages should be provided — including through broadcasting undertakings that are carried on by Indigenous persons — within community elements, **which are positioned to serve smaller and remote communities**, and other elements of the Canadian broadcasting system;
+    programming that reflects the Indigenous cultures of Canada and programming that is in Indigenous languages should be provided — including through broadcasting undertakings that are carried on by Indigenous persons — within community elements, which are positioned to serve smaller and remote communities, and other elements of the Canadian broadcasting system;

-    programming that is accessible without barriers to persons with disabilities should be provided within the Canadian broadcasting system, **including through community broadcasting, as well as the opportunity for them to develop their own content and voices**;
+    programming that is accessible without barriers to persons with disabilities should be provided within the Canadian broadcasting system, including through community broadcasting, as well as the opportunity for them to develop their own content and voices;

-    programming that is accessible without barriers to persons with disabilities should be provided within the Canadian broadcasting system, including without limitation, closed captioning services and video services available to assist persons living with a visual impairment;
+    programming that is accessible without barriers to persons with disabilities should be provided within the Canadian broadcasting system, including without limitation, closed captioning services and described video services available to assist persons living with a visual or auditory impairment;

     online undertakings that provide the programming services of other broadcasting undertakings should